minho0078/0078slider/README.md

 → div's id have to follow this pattern, <br/>
 → "sliderSpace_uniqId_"+number &nbsp;&nbsp;&nbsp;&nbsp;// ex) sliderSpace_uniqId_0
 → number should always start with zero.
+3. this " var sliderFnc = new sliderFnc(); " in your script tag
+4. ready!

 # How To Use In Korean <br/>
 1. 0078slider.js를 Header에 import 합니다.<br/>